Switchblade Sisters

 Switchblade Sisters is a 1975 American exploitation action film detailing the lives of high school-aged female gang members.
 It was directed by Jack Hill and stars Joanne Nail, Robbie Lee and Monica Gayle.
 The film is also known as The Jezebels, Maggie's Stiletto Sisters and The Warriors II: Las Navajeras.

 The movie was not a success at the box office, but garnered a cult following later on.
 Most of its current popularity can be attributed to film director Quentin Tarantino, who named the picture a personal favorite and re-released it in 1996 under his Rolling Thunder Pictures label.
-This version of the film features an audio commentary track by both Hill and Tarantino.
+The DVD release features an audio commentary track with Hill and Tarantino.
 The film's tagline is "So Easy to Kill, So Hard to Love."

 Plot

 Maggie transfers from across town to a new high school that is essentially run by the Silver Daggers, a rough, hierarchical male gang, and their female counterparts, the Dagger Debs.
 A confrontation between the Dagger Debs and a repo man gets all the female members — and Maggie — arrested.
 Because Maggie is new, a lecherous lesbian warden at the juvenile detention center threatens to physically abuse her.
 Maggie fights back and eventually the Dagger Debs join her.
 Subsequently, Dagger Deb leader Lace decides she likes Maggie and entrusts her with running errands while she serves a brief sentence in juvenile hall.
 One such errand – delivering a love note to Lace's boyfriend, Dominic – ends in Dominic following Maggie home and raping her.
 Maggie's close friendship with Lace upsets Lace's closest friend, Patch, who lost one of her eyes in service to the gang and now sees herself as second-in-command.